brainsqueeze/text2vec/README.md

 tensorboard --logdir text_embedding
 ```

+The default behavior for the text dictionary class is to take the
+top N tokens based strictly on term-frequencies in the corpus.
+It
+is possible to weight the tokens by TF-IDF values at training time
+and take the top N tokens based on the largest TF-IDF values.
+This
+can be done by passing the `--idf 1` flag to the training script.

+For the LSTM, there is a CUDnn-optimized operation available if you
+have a CUDA enabled GPU.
+To take advantage advantage of this you
+cand pass the `--cuda 1` flag to the training script.
+The presence
+of a GPU will be validated and if one cannot be found then training
+will default to the CPU.

 To train a model with a custom data set, simply replace the
 data set(s) in [/data](text2vec/data) with your own.